bpptkg/display-device/README.md

     npm install

-Compiles and hot-reloads for development
+Compiles and hot-reloads for development:

     npm run serve

-Compiles and minifies for production
+Compiles and minifies for production:

     npm run build

 On the production environment, we deploy the app using `/display-device/` public path.
+You can change this setting in `vue.config.js` file.

-Lints and fixes files
+Lints and fixes files:

     npm run lint